Showcase (Canadian TV channel): History

-For the Fall 2013 season, Showcase unveiled a new tagline and branding campaign: "Character is Everything".
+For the Fall 2013 season, Showcase unveiled a new slogan and branding campaign: "Character is Everything".
 The four-week marketing campaign was highlighted by promos narrated by characters from Showcase's series in first-person.
 An interactive website was created by Stitch Media.
 On it, viewers can create their own trailers for Showcase programming based on their own character.

-On March 30, 2015, to commemorate the 20th anniversary of the network's launch, Showcase underwent a brand refresh, including a new logo — an updated version of the network's logo from 1995 — and a new slogan: "Beyond Ordinary".
+On March 30, 2015, to commemorate the 20th anniversary of the network's launch, Showcase introduced a new logo inspired by its pre-2009 branding, and the new slogan "Beyond Ordinary".

+In April 2016, as part of a reorganization of Shaw's assets, Showcase was acquired by Corus Entertainment.